cloud-bulldozer/benchmark-operator/docs/testpmd.md

    - tsc=reliable
 ```

-## Running standalone TestPMD
+## Running TestPMD and TRex pods

-A minimum configuration to run testpmd with in a pod,
+A minimum configuration to run testpmd and trex with in pod,

 ```yaml
 apiVersion: ripsaw.cloudbulldozer.io/v1alpha1